 Alfred Hitchcock's Mystery Magazine editor, Linda Landrigan, explains, "We're delighted to be associated with the Wolfe Pack.
 And we're thrilled to participate in this award."
 (Read the announcement to the media!)

 Heed the words of Linda Landrigan, editor-in-chief of AHMM.
 She says, "We need to stress that a novella is not a padded short story.
 A novella needs to be as tight and fast-paced as a short story or a novel.
 Authors need to ensure that the story they want to tell is properly sized for whatever format they choose."

-For questions regarding the Black Orchid Novella Award, please email the Chair, Jane K. Cleland.
+For questions regarding the Black Orchid Novella Award, please send an e-mail to the Chair, Jane K. Cleland.